Puckett-Lab/deepRetinotopy/Models/README.md

 ## Trained models
-Before running the ModelEvalGeneralizability_ecc(PA).py to generate predictions on the test dataset, you first need to download the pre-trained models and to put them at ./output.
+Before running the ModelEvalGeneralizability_ecc(PA).py to generate predictions on the test dataset, you first need to download the pre-trained models and put them at ./output.

 ## Generalization